shuta-tech/robosys_2021_ros/README.md

 # Execution environment
-These packages have been developed and tested on ROS Melodic.
+This package have been developed and tested on ROS Noetic.
 Please see below for details.

 - ROS Melodic
-  - OS: ubuntu 18.04 LTS
+  - OS: ubuntu 20.04 server
-  - ROS Distribution: Melodic Morenia
+  - ROS Distribution: Noetic
 # Install
 - ROS
   - http://wiki.ros.org/melodic/Installation